-Harvey Weinstein Found Guilty Of Rape, But Acquitted Of Most Sexual Assault Charges
+Harvey Weinstein Found Guilty Of Rape, Sexual Abuse In Mixed Verdict

 Dozens of women eventually came forward with — or publicly repeated — their sexual assault allegations against Weinstein, many dating back decades.

 Some of those allegations spurred a formal criminal case in New York state.
-Manhattan District Attorney Cyrus Vance Jr. submitted the initial slate of charges against Weinstein in May 2018.
+Vance submitted the initial slate of charges against Weinstein in May 2018.
 Those charges changed significantly over the following months, as others were added and one was dropped.

 When Weinstein went to trial last month, he faced two counts of predatory sexual assault, one count of rape in the first degree, one count of rape in the third degree and one count of criminal sexual act in the first degree.